Acid reflux is an uncomfortable disease, to say the least.

 4. Bananas or Apples

-Both neutralize acid in your stomach.
+Both neutralize the acid in your stomach.
 You can either eat a banana or an apple before bed to ease your heartburn pain.

 5. Gingerroot Tea